What You Need to Know About Medicare Fraud13 minute read

 For instance, as of mid-2018, there were already 11 court cases involving the Strike Force Teams where healthcare professionals committing fraudulent activities have either pleaded guilty to, been convicted of, or received a sentence for committing some form of healthcare fraud.

 What are these individuals doing that makes them guilty (or allegedly guilty) of Medicare fraud?
-There are a number of potential answers.
+There is a number of potential answers.

 Most Common Types of Medicare Fraud